jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/identifiers/naming.md

 Document  Is  Base In Workspace
 ```

-But I am not sure yet how that would be implemented.
+But I am not sure yet how that might be implemented.

 JJ